openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   The topmost category in your course.
 A section can represent a time period in your course or another organizing principle.

-  See :ref:`Developing Course Sections` for more information.
+  For more information, see :ref:`Developing Course Sections`.

 .. _Short Course Description: